WANT TO TEACH READING, BUT

-There’s a possible way to work through all these problem areas:
+Here’s a way to work through all these problem areas:

 - find out whether you might be interested in teaching reading by watching the free videos on this site.
 The most important ones, the videos teaching Phonemic Awareness, are here;

 - consider whether you’re equipped to teach reading.
 Here are the essential requirements.
 You: